-Sunday, May 30th, 2021, the center will host our third Vesak or Buddha’s Birthday Celebration – this time in-person* and online on Zoom at 2:00 PM – 3:30 PM EDT.
+Sunday, June 5th, 2022 the center will host our fourth Vesak or Buddha’s Birthday Celebration – this time in-person* and online on Zoom at 2:00 PM – 3:30 PM EDT.
 There will be a dharma talk by Guo Gu, followed by chanting, storytelling, poetry sharing, and a dharma social.
 We look forward to seeing you in-person or online!

 Traditionally Vesak in the Chinese Buddhist tradition is on April 8th in the lunar calendar.
 This year, in the Gregorian calendar, it falls on May 26th.
 The significance of Vesak is to commemorate the Buddha’s birth, awakening, and parinirvana.
 It is a reminder of our true nature.
 Buddha means “awake.”
 The Vesak celebration consists of offering of flowers and showering of a baby Buddha statue.
 The offering of flowers signify the adornment of awakening; the showing of the baby buddha statue symbolizes the purification of our minds to revealing our true awakened nature.